Fiserv/universal-commerce/recipes/HostedPages.md

 }

 ```
-##4.
-Events
+## 4. Events

-The only way to communicate with HP is by listening to an event.
-HP will emit and communicate back if you are subscribed with those events.
+<p>The only way to communicate with HP is by listening to an event.
+HP will emit and communicate back if you are subscribed with those events.</p>

 ```code